-The Trust Board recognises that children cannot be expected to raise concerns in an environment where staff fail to do so.
+The governing body/proprietor recognises that children cannot be expected to raise concerns in an environment where staff fail to do so.
 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.

-Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example, childrens in the school or members of the public.
+Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example, pupils in the school or members of the public.

-The Trust Board would wish for everyone in the school community to feel able to report any child protection/safeguarding concerns through existing procedures within school, including the whistleblowing procedure adopted by the Trust Board where necessary.
+The governing body/proprietor would wish for everyone in the school community to feel able to report any child protection/safeguarding concerns through existing procedures within school, including the whistleblowing procedure adopted by governors/proprietor where necessary [a model Whistleblowing policy is available from Schools' Choice where schools buy into that service].
 However, for members of staff who do not feel able to raise such concerns internally, there is a NSPCC whistleblowing helpline.
-Staff can call 0800 028 0285 (line available from 8.00am to 8.00pm, Monday to Friday) or email: help@nspcc.org.uk
+Staff can call 0800 028 0285 (line available from 8.00pm, Monday to Friday) or email: help@nspcc.org.uk